 A Bunch of Amateurs recently premiered at Sheffield Doc Fest, where it won the audience award.

 In a run-down clubhouse, the paint peels from the walls, the roof leaks when it rains, and unscrupulous locals dump their rubbish in the club driveway.
 Welcome to Bradford Movie Makers.
-Here in the decaying building, they call home, a group of friends keep the flame of amateur filmmaking alive, despite the slow disappearance of similar groups since the 1990s.
-In this dysfunctional family of ageing cinephiles, Harry wants to do a shot-for-shot remake of the opening sequence to classic musical Oklahoma, a film that meant so much to him and the wife he now cares for at home.
+Here in the decaying building they call home, a group of friends keep the flame of amateur filmmaking alive, despite the slow disappearance of similar groups since the 1990s.
+In this dysfunctional family of ageing cinephiles, Harry wants to do a shot-for-shot remake of the opening sequence to the classic musical Oklahoma, a film that meant so much to him and the wife he now cares for at home.

 Meanwhile, Colin, the club projectionist and carpenter, is desperate to keep the building alive, despite the graffiti and rubbish adorning its entranceway.
 At the same time, Phil and Joe, two of the club’s younger members, are concerned about the number of filming projects the group takes on and the need to finish what they have started.
 Finally, Marie, the newest member, is determined to inject new life into the slowly dying club.